awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-pricing-billing.md

 For example, if you create a Capacity Reservation for 20 `m4.large` Linux instances and run 15 `m4.large` Linux instances in the same Availability Zone, you will be charged for 15 active instances and for 5 unused instances in the reservation\.

-Billing discounts for Savings Plans and regional Reserved Instances apply to Capacity Reservations\.
+Billing discounts for Savings Plans and Regional Reserved Instances apply to Capacity Reservations\.
 For more information, see [Billing discounts](#capacity-reservations-discounts)\.

 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.